adap/flower/doc/source/example-mxnet-walk-through.rst

 The *server* sends model parameters to the clients.
 The *clients* run the training and update the paramters.
 The updated parameters are sent back to the *server* which averages all received parameter updates.
 This describes one round of the federated learning process and we repeat this for multiple rounds.
-The challenging part is to transform the MXNet parameters from :code:`NDArray` to :code:`NumPy Arrays` to make it readable for Flower.

 Our example consists of one *server* and two *clients*.
 Let's set up :code:`server.py` first.
 The *server* needs to import the Flower package :code:`flwr`.
 Next, we use the :code:`start_server` function to start a server and tell it to perform three rounds of federated learning.